 I personally prefer the second method because I can see how the two colors are combined before pouring into the pan.
 With this approach, I feel that the swirls look more dynamic and you can control the balance of the colors.

-The Crack on The Pound Cake
+Creating a Beautiful Crack on the Pound Cake

 Did you know the pound cake is supposed to crack on the top?
 Pound cakes are denser than most cakes.
 The exterior of the cake starts to bake first in the oven, and as the heat that is released from the still-baking batter reaches the center of the cake, it needs to expand through the top of the cake since all sides have set.
 So a pound cake is defined by the crack which gives it a rustic appearance.
 However, the crack doesn’t usually appear perfectly centered in the cake.